 There’s only one wedding-related event where the groom is the center of attention: the bachelor party.
-Depending on the guy, bachelor parties can be as simple as a low-key weekend in the woods with a few close friends or a fun-filled weekend of drinking and golfing on the coast.
+Depending on the guy, bachelor parties can be as simple as a low-key weekend in the woods with a few close friends or a fun-filled day of drinking and golfing on the coast.

 What Is a Bachelor Party?